Learning in Early Years

-All children are entitled to a hot dinner which will be provided by the school.
+All Reception (to year 2) children are entitled to a hot dinner which will be provided by the school.
 Every morning parents and children choose a meal from four options (there is always a vegetarian option).
 The children tell their teachers their choice during registration.
-The children have coloured bands to wear as they come in, to help them to remember their meal choice.
+The children have coloured pegs to wear as they come in, to help them to remember their meal choice.

 We have qualified paediatric first aiders in both of our teams, who will deal with any accidents in the classroom.
 As the children have access to outside and inside all of the time, accidents do occur (particularly when they are developing their spatial awareness in a busy classroom environment!)
 Some accidents may be recorded in a book, which you will be asked to sign it at the end of the day (if your child has had an injury which has needed first aid treatment.)
 If your child has had a head bump, we treat this particularly seriously and a text will be sent home to inform you of this injury.

 Of course, if we do not witness or are not made aware of a tumble, then we do not know it has occurred.
 We will encourage all of the children to come and tell us if they have hurt themselves, but occasionally your child may come home and talk about an incident we were not aware of.
 Please don’t be alarmed, just come in and talk to us.